panoramicdata/SideroLabs.Omni.Api/README.md

 };
 ```

-Or load from a base64-encoded key file:
+Or load from a base64-encoded key file (compatible with Omni's key format):

 ```csharp
 var options = new OmniClientOptions